Kathy Whitham

 Prerequisites: ENGL098 eligibility, or higher placement

-Description: This course provides students with opportunities to further develop the reading, writing, and critical thinking skills needed to write in academic settings.
+Description: This course provides students with opportunities to further develop the reading, writing, discussion, and critical thinking skills needed to write in academic settings.
 Topics include reading and writing processes, critical thinking strategies, study skills, and grammar instruction.
 Upon completion, students should be able to apply these skills toward understanding a variety of academic and career-related texts and composing a college-level essay.

 Required Texts: Texts provided in Canvas and in classroom